dharamdudi/InstaCart-Analytics_Case_Study/README.md

 ## Overview

-➡️ Downloaded the original dataset from [instacart kaggle competition](https://www.kaggle.com/competitions/instacart-market-basket-analysis/data).
+🔹 Downloaded the original dataset from [instacart kaggle competition](https://www.kaggle.com/competitions/instacart-market-basket-analysis/data).
 Used PostgreSQL with TablePlus to prepare and analyze the data.

-➡️ Performed comparative analysis of key order metrics, cart composition patterns, reorder trends, and top performing items.
+🔹 Performed comparative analysis of key order metrics, cart composition patterns, reorder trends, and top performing items.
 Investigated seasonal influences on fresh produce reorders.

-➡️ Formatted the output of the SQL queries in MS-Excel.
+🔹 Formatted the output of the SQL queries in MS-Excel.
 Also used Excel to build some visualizations to support the finding.

-➡️ Finally compiled all the outputs and charts in Figma to present the insights uncovered from the analytics case study.
+🔹 Finally compiled all the outputs and charts in Figma to present the insights uncovered from the analytics case study.

+🔗 Link to the SQL Queries Used in the Analysis: <a href="https://github.com/dharamdudi/Instacart-Analytics_Case_Study/blob/main/assets/queries/data_preparation_n_analytics.sql" target="_blank">Queries.sql </a>, or <a href="https://drive.google.com/file/d/1_VmS5oqKBRhMLNhg1JIOlo8WDDfbB5z0/view?usp=sharing" target="_blank">PDF File</a>

 <p align="center">
   <img src="https://github.com/dharamdudi/Instacart-Analytics_Case_Study/blob/main/assets/images/Case%20Study%20Overview.jpg" target="_blank">